Skip to content

 generate

 stately schema generate will run your schema TypeScript files and then create code in one of our supported SDK languages that contains typed objects corresponding to the types in your schema.
-For this to run, you need to have NodeJS installed, and have installed the dependencies for your schema package with npm install.
+See Generating Client Code for more info on how to use this.

 put